TESTARtool/TESTAR_dev/README.md

 This is the github development root folder for TESTAR development.
 The software can be build with both ant and gradle.

+### Required tools to build the software

+In order to build the windows native code, Nmake and the compile for Microsoft visual studio are required.
+These tools can be downloaded using the following [link](https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15#).

+After installation of these tools  the file compile_w10.bat and clean_w10.bat need to be adapted.
+CALL "C:<*PATH*>\2017\BuildTools\Common7\Tools\VsDevCmd.bat" -arch=x64

+Path needs to be set to the folder where the tools are installed.

 ### Gradle build

 To build the Gradle project and run it execute the following procedure;